 The CCM works under the general supervision of the OD and is expected to pursue the established duties exercising prudent discretion and judgment.

 CONTACTS WITH OTHERS

-- Work takes place both indoors and outdoors.
+- Work takes place primarily indoors.

 - May be exposed to heights, such as step stools or ladders.